In this guide, we outline:

 Having said that, industrial agriculture is responsible for a lot of land degradation, soil erosion (topsoil loss), fertilizer pollution, pesticide pollution, decrease in biodiversity, deforestation and land clearing, and yields for major crops have decreased annually in some parts of the world recently.

 So, advances in production capability aren’t without environmental degradation and other types of downsides.

-– Our ability to come up with alternatives to certain resources e.g. researching and coming up with alternatives for certain metals and alloys we might use
+– Whether or not alternatives and substitutes can be used for certain resources e.g. researching and coming up with alternatives for certain metals and alloys we might use

 – Availability of total resources or all resources is sometimes not the key thing to track in terms of resource depletion.